The 67 Best Zombie Movies Ever Made - A Countdown

 Evil Dead 2 is indispensable for anyone who claims to love cinema.
 This is one of the best endurance, creative, and love tales for cinema ever made.
 Sam Raimi and Bruce Campbell faced the obstacles of this saga with such brilliance, that they practically became cinema icons after this.

 There are too many iconic moments in this movie to list them.
 Just know that you will be effectively entertained and disturbed by this frenzied festival of fake blood, prosthetics and overacting.
+Evil Dead II and Demons 2 are the best zombie movies of the 1980s, probably the most fun and creative decade for the genre.

 2) 28 Days Later (2002)